GENIVI/genivi-dev-platform/README.md

 To build the RVI SOTA client into your GDP image, please check:
 [here](https://at.projects.genivi.org/wiki/display/GDP/RVI+SOTA+Client)

-Enable touch support on the Genivi AMM Faytech V2 monitor for Porter & Raspberrypi2 add to local.conf:
+Enable touch support on the GENIVI AMM Faytech V2 monitor for Porter & Raspberry Pi 2 add to local.conf:
 USE_FAYTECH_MONITOR = "1"